Saghen/blink.cmp/README.md

       -- which directions to show the window,
       -- falling back to the next direction when there's not enough space direction_priority = { 'n', 's' },
-      -- whether to use treesitter highlighting for the documentation window, disable if you run into performance issues -- WARN: temporary, eventually blink will support regex highlighting treesitter_highlighting = true,
+      -- whether to use treesitter highlighting, disable if you run into performance issues -- WARN: temporary, eventually blink will support regex highlighting treesitter_highlighting = true,
     },